David Williamson (magician): Personal life

 Williamson was born in 1961 in Xenia, Ohio.
 His father was a farmer and factory worker.

 He became interested in magic as a child, studying and learning tricks from Henry Hay's book The Amateur Magician's Handbook and eventually becoming the assistant to a local magician who called himself Quacky the Clown.

 Williamson met his future wife, Marsha, in high school by impressing her with a coin trick.
 They married during college.
 Williamson was an art major but dropped out, preferring to start a career as a magician.
 He and his wife have two children.

 Career

 While still in college and working as a dishwasher while performing in the evenings, Williamson won the 1981 Gold Cups International Award of Excellence in Close-up Performance, commonly regarded as the most prestigious "close-up" award in the International Brotherhood of Magicians competitions.

 In 1984, he and his wife moved to Europe, where he performed frequently at conventions in England and elsewhere.

 In 1989, he wrote a book about his magic act, Williamson's Wonders, with Richard Kaufman.
 His comedic style began to earn him a reputation and further bookings, for corporate events and eventually a television special, Champions of Magic.
-In the 2000s, he began performing regularly for Disney Cruise Lines.
+In the 2000s, he began performing regularly for Disney Cruise Line.

 He has recorded four instructional videos in magic and sleight-of-hand.

 He played the ringmaster in the touring Broadway show Circus 1903, and performed with touring production The Illusionists.